fossasia/open-event-attendee-ios/README.md

 3. Run `pod install`
 4. Open .xcworkspace file (this is important)

 You're now ready to contribute!
-Before writing any code, I will highly recommend having a look at the [contribution guidelines](https://github.com/fossasia/open-event-ios/blob/master/CONTRIBUTING.md) to avoid any unnecessary unhappiness
+Before writing any code, I will highly recommend to have a look at the [contribution guidelines](https://github.com/fossasia/open-event-ios/blob/master/CONTRIBUTING.md) to avoid any unnecessary conflicts.

 ## License
 MIT